netherby/bakewrangler-doc/objects.rst

-The *Objects* nodes role is to contain lists of objects and collections which are used by the :doc:`Mesh </mesh>` nodes input sockets. *Objects* nodes can also be chained together.
+The *Objects* nodes role is to contain lists of objects and collections which are used by the :doc:`Mesh </mesh>` nodes input sockets. *Objects* nodes can be chained together and the node itself will continue to expand as objects are added, allowing for any number and combination of objects.

 Some objects have additional options that can be set once they are added.
 This is where **Cages** and **UV Maps** are configured.